Bishop Museum of Science and Nature: Bishop Planetarium

-In the 1960s plans were made to create a new facility for the Museum, and prominent local physician and philanthropist (and one of the Museum's "founding-fathers"), William Daniel "W.D."
+In the 1960s, plans were made to create a new facility for the Museum, and prominent local physician and philanthropist (and one of the Museum's "founding fathers"), William Daniel "W.D."
 Sugg, felt strongly that the new space should house a planetarium.
 While there was a consensus among the board that the new facility should have an auditorium, Dr. Sugg envisioned a dual-purpose facility that could serve as both auditorium and planetarium similar to the Hayden Planetarium at the American Museum of Natural History in New York City.
 The inspiration of the Hayden would come full circle in 2004 when the museum hired its current Planetarium Director, Jeff Rodgers, who worked at the American Museum of Natural History with world-renowned physicist and Hayden director, Neil Degrasse Tyson.

 In 1966, the Museum moved to its new facility and opened the Bishop Planetarium, so named for the long-time benefactor and philanthropist Edward E. "Ned" Bishop.
-Bishop's wife Lillian "Patty" Bishop donated $375,000 toward the construction in honor of her late husband, providing the majority of the funds necessary for the completion of the project.
-Coincidentally, Mrs. Bishop, who had been ill and who chronically shunned publicity, did not attend the Planetarium's dedication but was represented by her niece, Mary Parker for whom the Museum's aquarium would be named some 30 years later.
+Bishop's wife, Lillian "Patty" Bishop, donated $375,000 toward the construction in honor of her late husband, providing the majority of the funds needed to complete the project.
+Coincidentally, Mrs. Bishop, who had been ill and who chronically shunned publicity, did not attend the Planetarium's dedication but was represented by her niece, Mary Parker, for whom the Museum's aquarium would be named some 30 years later.

 The Museum had decided that rather than house the Planetarium in a "metal box" like so many planetariums of the day, they would use a sculpted concrete dome that would attract attention from the nearby bridges over the Manatee River.

-The planetarium operated successfully for over 30 years, but in the early morning hours of August 23, 2001, an electrical fire, thought to have started in the Planetarium's lighting equipment, destroyed the interior of the auditorium and most of the offices and support spaces in the Museum's north wing.
+The planetarium operated successfully for over 30 years, but in the early morning hours of August 23, 2001, an electrical fire, thought to have started in the Planetarium's lighting equipment, destroyed the auditorium's interior and most of the offices and support spaces in the Museum's north wing.
 The Planetarium's concrete dome and lack of windows helped to keep the fire contained to the north wing, sparing the cultural and natural history collections in the main museum, but it also turned the Planetarium into a kiln, gutting the theater and its projection equipment.
 The events of 9/11 and Tropical Storm Gabrielle impeded recovery efforts, and the Museum did not reopen to the public until September 23.
-The Planetarium and north wing offices would remain closed until a $4.5 million renovation could be completed in 2005.
-The reborn Bishop Planetarium opened with new projection and sound systems, but by 2012 the equipment was already outdated.
-In 2013 a new projection system was installed that was 25 times sharper and five times brighter, placing the Planetarium once again on par with some of the best in the country.
+The Planetarium and the north wing offices would remain closed until a $4.5 million renovation was completed in 2005.
+The reborn Bishop Planetarium opened with new projection and sound systems, but by 2012, the equipment was already outdated.
+In 2013, a new projection system was installed that was 25 times sharper and five times brighter, placing the Planetarium once again on par with some of the best in the country.